 So always have a plan either ignore or raze cities, depending on how quickly you can conquer the enemy’s large population hub.

 Tip 9: Jesuit Education

-The best golden age to get is in the classical and medieval eras.
+The best golden age to get it is in the classical and medieval eras.
 It’s by far the best.
 The only good era score, later on, is the one that gives you tourism.
-The one that researches rocketry for you and boosts all information era eureka is not that great.
+The one researching rocketry for you and boosting all information-era eureka is not that great.
 You will be in the lead technologically in the later eras.
-By the time you get that, you already have all the information era techs researched.
+By the time you get that, you already have all the information-era techs researched.

 The classical and medieval period is best for several reasons.
 Number one, extra science and culture is always good, but monumentality it’s a broken mechanic.
 You’re able to use faith to buy settlers and builders.
-Suppose you have any faith income, from religion, a couple of temples, or Void Singers.
-In that case, you’re going to be able to start spam buying those settlers.
+Suppose you have any faith income from religion, a couple of temples, or Void Singers.
+In that case, you can start spam buying those settlers.
 Monumentality is by far the best golden age dedication you can get.
 You can only get them in the classical, medieval, and Renaissance eras.
-We didn’t include the Renaissance era because, by that time, you should have all your cities placed out, and if not, you have a lot more problems to worry about than placing out settlers.
+We didn’t include the Renaissance era because, by that time, you should have all your cities placed out, and if not, you have many more problems to worry about than placing out settlers.